thomasdparker1/TritonCash/README.md

 ### Build instructions

-Monero uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Triton uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and macOS